-The Qualcomm Crypto Engine Core supports two roles: a Crypto Officer role and a User role.
-Roles are implicitly assumed based on the services requested.
+The Qualcomm Crypto Engine Core implements role-based authentication with two roles: a Crypto Officer role and a User role.

-Users of the Qualcomm Crypto Engine Core are the boot loader and software applications loaded onto the Snapdragon 660 SoC.
-In a typical use case scenario of the Qualcomm Crypto Engine Core, an Original Equipment Manufacturer (OEM) places a hash of their RSA public key into the One-Time Programmable (OTP) memory within the cryptographic Qualcomm Crypto Engine Core upon the purchase of Snapdragon 660 SoC.
+Users of the Qualcomm Crypto Engine Core are the boot loader and software applications loaded onto the Snapdragon 888 5G Mobile Platform SoC, Qualcomm QCM6490 SoC, and Qualcomm QCS6490 SoC.
+In a typical use case scenario of the Qualcomm Crypto Engine Core, an Original Equipment Manufacturer (OEM) places a hash of their RSA public key into the One-Time Programmable (OTP) memory, within the Qualcomm Crypto Engine Core upon the purchase of Snapdragon 888 5G Mobile Platform SoC, Qualcomm QCM6490 SoC, and Qualcomm QCS6490 SoC.
 The OEM uses the uniquely matching private key to sign the boot loader and software application images along with the software IDs.
 The OEM also includes a copy of the OEM's x.509 certificate in each signed image.